dchiquito/ceclia-ctf/README.md

 #### Flags

-The fifth flag can be found by running `strings` on the passwordRecovery tool.
+The sixth flag can be found by running `strings` on the passwordRecovery tool.

-The sixth flag is the admin password.
+The seventh flag is the admin password.
 It can be found by calling `mash_it_up` on the mashed up admin password.

 ## Phase 5: Submitting Flags